 In one story from Tenant Horror Stories Magazine, a landlord evicted two tenants after they stopped paying rent.
 And, that’s when he saw the gift they left behind.
-Instead of politely leaving, the tenants filled all the drains with parrafin wax.
-They spray painted every wall and shorted the entire electrical system.
+Instead of politely leaving, the tenants filled all the drains with paraffin wax.
+They spray-painted every wall and shorted the entire electrical system.
 They also stabbed several holes into the drywall and sold all the landlord’s appliances.
 They even poured what looked like battery acid on all the tile floors.
 The landlord was so upset, he hasn’t rented an apartment since.

 An Ark for the Flood